silverstripe/silverstripe-framework/docs/en/reference/templates-upgrading-guide.md

  - i18nLocale() -> i18n::get_locale()
  - CurrentPage() -> Controller::curr()

-#### Iterator-specific

-Some of the removed methods were utilities that exposed the current state of the current scope's iteration.
-These currently have no replacement.
-The list of these methods is:

- - First
- - Last
- - FirstLast
- - Middle
- - MiddleString
- - Even
- - Odd
- - EvenOdd
- - Pos
- - TotalItems
- - Modulus
- - MultipleOf

 #### Scope-exposing

 Some of the removed methods exposed access to the various scopes.
 These currently have no replacement.
 The list of